 Celestyal Crystal Gratuity

-The US dollar is the official currency onboard.
-Gratuities are included.
+The euro is the official currency onboard.
+Gratuities are included in the cruise fare.

 Celestyal Crystal Member Reviews

 - Launched: 1980